eeshvardasikcm/eeshvardasikcm/archive.md

 Windows building is not working for any of the C++ open source repoaitories that I have cloned.

-Unreal Engine has released an update as version 5.2.
-I will be updating soon.
-I will also be updating my Android Studio dependencies.
-It may be that I won't be able to install Ubuntu for a couple of months from now.
-It probably will be best to install the Ubuntu LTR to avoid major update downloads.

 My development schedule is busy enough with AyurProject.
 Tons of new C++ code has been written over the past few weeks.
 Focusing on Ayurveda right now is the most important and time consuming objective.